Steve O'Rourke (ice hockey)

-Steve O'Rourke (born September 11, 1974) is a Canadian ice hockey coach and retired ice hockey player.
-He is the current head coach for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
+Steve O'Rourke (born September 11, 1974) is a Canadian ice hockey coach and former professional ice hockey player.
+He is the former head coach for the Seattle Torrent of the Professional Women's Hockey League (PWHL).

 Playing career

 O'Rourke began his ice hockey career with the Tri-City Americans of the Western Hockey League (WHL).
 He played two seasons and recorded six goals and 26 assists in 103 games.
 He was drafted by the New York Islanders in the seventh round of the 1992 NHL entry draft.
 He then played college ice hockey at the University of Lethbridge, and earned a degree in kinesiology and a Master of Business Administration in sport management.

 Following college, he played three seasons for the Bracknell Bees, before joining the Mississippi Sea Wolves of the ECHL during the 2003–04 season.
 After one year in the ECHL, he played two seasons in the United Hockey League (UHL) for the Adirondack Frostbite, Muskegon Fury and Quad City Mallards before retiring in 2006.